A9-dev/CragConnect/README.md

 ## Features that _might_ be added

-- Messaging/Links to a way to contact other users
+- Messaging/Links to a way to contact other users in profile
+- Notifications
 - Tailorable fitness plans
 - User authentication